COMP90082-2023-SM2/comp90082-2023-sm2-resources/checklists/Sprint-3.md

 - [ ] Clear indication that sprint planning was followed this sprint and a clear, consistent, updated sprint planning for Sprint 4.
 - [ ] Clear indication that sprint review was followed this sprint.
 Team organised a meeting for this, documented discussions, reflections and next steps to be taken in Sprint 4.

+## Ethical Considerations
+Make sure that your ethical considerations are documented on Confluence:
+- [ ] Clear indication that students discussed/reflected on project ethical issues.

+## Cyber Security
+Make sure that your cyber security considerations are documented on Confluence:
+- [ ] Clear indication that students discussed/reflected on project cyber security issues.

 ## Product
 Make sure that your product satisfy the following criteria: